 Keep in mind the viewers are not an exact science.
 It is possible that you might end up with a diamond more tinted in person than online.
 The naked eye can see things differently once your ring has arrived.
 Just in case this could happen, make sure you're buying diamonds from an online retailer that has a great return policy.

 Some companies like Ritani will actually have FedEx pickup the package from you.
-Clean Origin—my top pick for lab diamonds—has a 100 day return policy that allows you time to decide if you really like it.
+Clean Origin—my top pick for man made diamonds—has a 100 day return policy that allows you time to decide if you really like it.
 Other companies like Blue Nile and James Allen have 30 day free returns.

 Diamond Carat Weight

 For most consumers, carat weight equates to the size of the diamond.
 Carat size is the width of the diamond from face-up.
 Carat weight is the actual weight of the diamond.
 Carat size is measured in millimeters.
 A 3 carat diamond weighs .600 milligrams.

 Carat is another diamond grade that you can fluctuate without compromising the integrity of your diamond.
 There are popular sizes in carats like 1/2, 3/4, 1, etc. But carat weight is most often measured in carat points when shopping online.